 Is your reader a busy mom or dad with little time to spare cooking meals?
-Or a wannabe chef, who likes to challenge herself or himself on the weekend with 30 ingredients?
+Or a wannabe chef, who likes to challenge themselves on the weekend with 30 ingredients?
 Or Julia Child's audience of "servantless American cooks."
-It's important to be able to articulate who the end user of the cookbook will be, and how your concept will appeal to them.
+It's important to be able to articulate who the end-user of the cookbook will be, and how your concept will appeal to them.

-And it's essential that your recipes match your intended cooks in simplicity vs. complexity, ingredient and equipment needs, etc. If you're writing about food for campers, you don't want to include recipes that require three different pots and pans.
+And it's essential that your recipes match your intended cooks in simplicity vs. complexity, ingredient, and equipment needs.
+If you're writing about food for campers, you don't want to include recipes that require three different pots and pans.

 As in any book proposal, your cookbook proposal will have a sample chapter — and that sample chapter needs to include recipes.